 There are of course some guests who still want to be greeted by a concierge on arrival.
-But the 71% of guests who favor self-service technology will help free up staff to give face-to-face service to those who need it.
+But the 73% of guests who prefer hotels that offer contactless experiences help free up staff to give face-to-face service to those who need it.

 2. Flexible check-ins

-When guests book online, they hand over most of the information necessary for a hotel online check-in, but it’s still common to see long lines clogging up a reception area at the start of a busy vacation period.
+When guests book online, they hand over most of the information necessary for check-in, but it’s still common to see long lines clogging up a reception area at the start of a busy vacation period.

-But by using hotel check-in automation to give your guests the option of flexible self check-in as part of their hotel guest journey, you can help minimize those lines and better meet their expectations of choice and control.
+By facilitating mobile check-in with check-in automation software, you can help minimize those lines and better meet guest expectations of choice and control.

 3. Keyless locks

 Keyless access is quickly becoming an industry standard, and with the right installation methods, the benefits of keyless locks are now accessible to hotels of all sizes.